almic/zombie-game/README.md

 # ANGRY TODOS

+- [ ] Set up vehicle suspensions to get random impulses at low speeds when on terrain
 - [ ] Match moon's mie power to moon illuminance.
 - [ ] Fog at dawn and dusk, set with a curve.
 This looks bad right now.
 - [ ] Apply Kawase Blur during night vision, depth based (further = more blurry)